 - Provides antioxidants and minerals that are necessary for bodily functions

 9. Baked Beans

-Additionally, it provides iron, zinc, thiamine, selenium, and antioxidants which makes it a healthy food option for your daily intake.
+- Iron, zinc, thiamine, selenium, and antioxidants that make it a healthy food option for your daily intake.

 10. Southern Deviled Egg

 When considering a picnic and seeking nutritious soul food options, this authentic and wholesome recipe offers an excellent choice.

 A classic hard-boiled egg half brims with a zesty, creamy filling, adorned with paprika.
 Incorporate pickle relish and a generous scoop of mayo for a delightful sweet-tangy flavor.